 You may also request an absentee ballot be mailed to you.
 In order to vote absentee by mail, you must complete a request form.
 You may contact the Auditor's Office to request that a form be sent to you or print off a form and mail it in.
-To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5 p.m. on the Friday 11 days before the Election (or the Saturday 10 days before a General Election).
+To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5 p.m. on the Monday 15 days before the Election.

 The only way to vote on Election Day is by casting a vote at your assigned polling place.
 Visit the link to find your polling place.